Ayushcodekid/Zenskar_Task/README.md

 5. Or else run: py main.py
 This will run all the three scripts one by one and create all the json data together

+Preferrable to run the scripts one by one as they are dependent on each other and also it will be easier to understand the json data.

 Verify Output